Taghazout Surf Travel Guide for 2026

-Taghazout sits on a big bend on the western Atlantic coast of Morocco.
+Tag – as it’s called – sits on a big bend on the western Atlantic coast of Morocco.
 It’s surrounded by long lengths of golden sand and rugged headlands that jut out into the ocean.
-The result is a wonderland of all sorts of surf breaks, from reef sections that can hold double overheads to pushy whitewash for total beginners.
-It’s little wonder, then, that Taghazout has established itself as the veritable surf capital of the country – and even one of the top surf towns in all of Africa!
+The result is a wonderland of all sorts of surf breaks, from points that can hold double overheads plus to mushy whitewash for total beginners.

-Today, Tag is the hub of the Moroccan surf scene.
-There will be some moments where you’ll feel that authentic Berber vibe – perhaps munching on a tagine while watching the sunset between the hazy mini Atlas and the Atlantic.
-What’s more, there are excellent surf schools and surf camps in town, the best Morocco has to offer by a long stretch, and some seriously amazing breaks (Anchor Point, we’re looking at you!).
+It’s not all commercialized to the hilt, either.
+There will still be some moments where you’ll feel that authentic Berber vibe – perhaps munching on a tagine while watching the sunset between the hazy mini Atlas and the Atlantic.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!

-This is a part of our greater guide to surfing Morocco
+>>This is just one part of our complete guide to surfing in Africa

 Surfing in Taghazout at a glance